-The PCD Code Enforcement staff enforces the El Paso County Land Development Code.
+The PCD Code Enforcement staff enforces the El Paso County Land Development Code and Board of County Commissioner adopted ordinance pertaining to the accumulation of rubbish, weeds, inoperable vehicles.
 Depending upon the type of code violation, code enforcement officers contact violators who have been reported by neighbors or have been seen by the Code Enforcement Officer while conducting in-the-field inspections.
-In recent years, the PCD Code Enforcement staff has managed numerous large- and small-scale property clean-up efforts when such properties have been found to be in violation of the County's weed and rubbish ordinances.
-The PCD Code Enforcement Officers are also responsible for the review of advertising sign permits and inspection of required site improvements prior to PCD authorization of Certificates of Occupancy.
+In recent years, the PCD Code Enforcement staff has managed numerous large-and small-scale property clean-up efforts when such properties have been found to be in violation of the County's weed and rubbish ordinances.
+The PCD Code Enforcement Officers are also responsible for the review of sign permits and inspection of required site improvements prior to PCD authorization of Certificates of Occupancy associated with new or expanded commercial businesses.